 “Skating has been really in during the pandemic and sometimes I go on my lunch break.
 It is so nice to just start skating without worrying about whether it is tracking or not.
 I just… go.” – Alysse

-Oura ring products and services are not medical devices, and are not intended to mitigate, prevent, treat, cure or diagnose any disease or condition.
+Oura Ring products and services are not medical devices, and are not intended to mitigate, prevent, treat, cure or diagnose any disease or condition.
 If you have any concerns about your health, please consult your doctor.

-*Keep in mind that while you can wear your Oura Ring while doing most gym activities, like other jewelry, Oura Rings may become scratched if worn while lifting weights or gripping barbells or dumbells.
+*Keep in mind that while you can wear your Oura Ring while doing most gym activities, like other jewelry, Oura Ring may become scratched if worn while lifting weights or gripping barbells or dumbells.